Pulte swings to second-quarter profit as orders jump

 Many analysts say the worst housing slump since the Great Depression is over.
 But a minority of them caution that the housing market is still at risk of moving sideways, or stumbling, for years to come.

-They point to structural shifts that will weigh heavily on the market for the indefinite future, including record levels of student debt, 15 years of flat incomes, and the fact that nearly one-half of homeowners are effectively stranded in their homes either having negative equity or less than the 20 percent equity required to move in to a new residence.
+They point to structural shifts that will weigh heavily on the market for the indefinite future, including record levels of student debt, 15 years of flat incomes nearly one-half of homeowners effectively being stranded in their homes either having negative equity or less than the 20 percent equity required to move in to a new residence.

 To help counter those pressures and lure more first-time buyers, Pulte notes it is now cheaper to own than it is to rent in virtually every major city.